-We developed an individual, patient-level, Monte Carlo-based microsimulation of costs, quality of life, clinical events, and mortality associated with T2DM among US adults using the United Kingdom Prospective Diabetes Study Outcomes Model 2 (UKPDS-OM2)13 equations.
+We developed an individual, patient-level, Monte Carlo-based microsimulation of costs, quality of life, clinical events, and mortality associated with T2DM among US adults using the United Kingdom Prospective Diabetes Study Outcomes Model 2 (UKPDS-OM2)11 equations.
 Patients, with data from multiple National Health and Nutrition Examination Survey (NHANES) surveys, were simulated through the modeling steps for each comparator versus tirzepatide.
-The base case analysis took a health care sector perspective and thus focused on direct medical care costs only.
+The base-case analysis took a health care sector perspective and thus focused on direct medical care costs only.
 Costs and outcomes were discounted at 3% per year.
-14 Because no long-term cardiovascular outcomes trial data exist for tirzepatide, health benefits were informed by intermediate outcomes and were unadjusted.
-Modeled cardiovascular and renal outcomes for therapies with existing long-term trials were adjusted to trial data using hazard ratios.
+All modeled therapies were informed by changes in intermediate outcomes: HbA1c, body weight, LDL, and SBP, predictors in the UKPDS-OM2 risk engine.
+Modeled cardiovascular and renal outcomes for therapies with existing long-term trials were adjusted to trial data using trial-based hazard ratios.
+We adjusted tirzepatide's modeled composite MACE outcomes based on SURPASS-4 trial's pooled dosing analysis hazard ratio and its uncertainty.
+Where possible, we compared the treatment-specific modeled events to that of comparable time horizons from long-term trials.